 awaiting_qa: 3_days

-Most organizations deploy AI coding agents at the code generation stage because that is where AI tools have the most visible surface area and the most polished demos.
-This is exactly backwards from a systems perspective.
-If the constraint is code review, deploying AI to code generation increases WIP and queue depth without improving throughput.
+Most organizations deploy AI coding agents at the code generation stage because that is where the demos are most polished and the surface area is most visible.
+From a systems perspective this is exactly backwards.
+If review is the constraint, deploying AI at code generation increases WIP and queue depth without improving throughput.
 The right deployment target is the constraint.

-For many engineering teams, the highest-ROI AI applications are not the glamorous ones.
-A well-tuned AI that generates comprehensive test suites for every PR can meaningfully expand QA capacity.
-An AI review tool that automatically flags obvious issues (security vulnerabilities, missing error handling, performance anti-patterns) can increase first-pass review approval rates and reduce reviewer burden.
-These applications are less exciting than watching Copilot write a function in real time.
-They also move the system metric that actually matters.
+For most engineering teams, the highest-ROI applications are not the photogenic ones.
+A tuned AI that generates comprehensive test suites for every PR meaningfully expands QA capacity.
+An AI review tool that flags obvious issues — security vulnerabilities, missing error handling, performance anti-patterns — raises first-pass approval rates and lowers reviewer burden.
+Neither of those plays well in a vendor demo.
+Both move the system metric that pays back the investment.

 Leading Indicators That Predict Team-Level ROI

-What to track in the first 30 days before the lagging metrics are available.
+What to track in the first 30 days, before lagging metrics arrive.

-Cycle time and throughput are lagging indicators — they tell you what happened, not what is about to happen.
-For the first 30 days of an AI rollout, leading indicators are more useful.
-They show whether the bottleneck is shifting before it shows up in the lagging metrics.
+Cycle time and throughput are lagging indicators.
+They tell you what already happened.
+For the first 30 days of an AI rollout, leading indicators do the real work — they show whether the constraint is shifting before that shift reaches the lagging metrics.
+By the time cycle time confirms the problem, the queue has been calcifying for a quarter.

-Three signals are the most reliable early warning system.
+Three signals form the most reliable early warning system.

 | Metric | Type | What It Signals | Alarm Condition |